Can You Get a Job Without a GED or Diploma?

-People who do not have a high school diploma still have plenty of job opportunities available to them across various job fields.
+Yes, there are jobs you can get without a high school diploma.
+People who do not have a high school diploma still have plenty of career opportunities available to them across various occupational fields.
 Most of these jobs require on-the-job training and can be learned over time.
-Here we discuss a handful of the available career options for those without a high school diploma.
+Here we'll discuss some jobs for 18-year-olds with no high school diploma as well as older adults that lack the credential.

 Fishing and Hunting Workers